mansarayjoshua150-cpu/PROG102-PRINCIPLES-OF-SOFTWARE-ENGINEERING-BSEM1205-GROUP3/README.md

-# Public Health Clinic Records System
+# Salone_Connect

 ## Description
-The Public Health Clinic Records System is a web-based application developed to manage patient records, appointments, prescriptions, and clinic activities efficiently and securely.
+The Salone_Connect is a web-based application developed to manage patient records, appointments, prescriptions, and clinic activities efficiently and securely.
 The system helps improve record management, reduce paperwork, and enhance service delivery within the clinic.

 ## Group Members
 - Joshua Mansaray